Purpose of Peer-Review

 For each reviewer, there is a specific review account; please remember your username and password.
 If you are unable to login to it, please contact firstname.lastname@example.org.

-When you log in to the review system, you will see a list of papers pending for review, and there are one or more papers pending for your review.
+When you log in to the review system, you will see a list of papers pending for review, and one or more papers pending for your review.

 To help the author improve the paper quality and guide them for future paper preparation, please illustrate your points and comments in the review form or the manuscript directly using the track change in Microsoft Word.